taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 Adding password protection with a hosting provider is possible, but expensive.
 [Surge][surge pricing] requires you to be on a $30/month plan, [Netlify][Netlify pricing] needs the $45/month plan, and with [Vercel][vercel protect deployments] it's a $150/month addon to the pro plan (which is already \$20/month).

-Now - I should say that these features are far more robust than what I'll be showing you today (although I haven't used them and the documentation is fairly sparse - so more accurate to say I _hope_ they are!).
+You obviously get a lot more for your money than just password protection, and I'd hope their implementations are more robust than what you'll find here (though I couldn't find any documentation on the password protection implementation).

-Some notable problems with what we'll build today are:
+Some notable issues with what we'll build today are:

 - No rate limiting
 - No Captcha